×

 What is Operational Risk Management?

-Operational risk management (ORM) is a continuous and proactive process that identifies, assesses, and mitigates risks that disrupt daily operations.
+Operational risk management (ORM) is the process of proactively identifying, assessing, mitigating, and monitoring risks that disrupt daily operations.
 These risks can be internal, such as people, processes, and systems, or external, like natural disasters or regulations.

 ORM helps businesses stay resilient.

-ORM should be an integral part of a business’s overall risk management strategy.
+It should be an integral part of a business’s overall risk management strategy.
 An organization that understands the importance of this discipline will be able to take advantage of its benefits and minimize its costs by ensuring that all activities are performed within an appropriate framework.
 Further, when a risk does materialize, the organization will be able to recover quickly from its detriments and ensure business continuity.

 Why is Operational Risk Management (ORM) Important?